 For inspiration, you may want to review a few examples of a variety of styles for windows, roofs, and doors.
 Illustrations from books or magazines can be quite helpful for gathering ideas!

-Finally, students can add some silver foil star stickers to the sky, or use the white gel pens to add snowflakes to the background.
+Finally, students can add some silver or gold foil star stickers to the sky, or use the white gel pens to add snowflakes to the background.

-These gingerbread village cardboard collages are so much fun to make!
-Wouldn’t they look festive on display in your home or classroom?
+This gingerbread craft for kids is so much fun to make!
+Wouldn’t this Gingerbread Cardboard Village look festive on display in your home or classroom?